 In 2017 three of our current students who have been capped for England Under-17 played competitive football in the WSL Summer Series against Manchester City.

 Our Women’s Football Academy is fed by Bristol City WFC underage teams and we in turn produce players for Bristol City WFC including Jazz Mathews and Georgia Evans who are first-team regulars.

 The Women’s Football Academy was one of the first academies to offer full-time football training combined with academic qualifications for girls in the UK and has long been an established presence at SGS College.

-Students between the ages of 16-19 are given the opportunity to combine academic study from the many courses available at SGS College with up to 20 hours of top-level coaching each week from Head of Academy Lauren Smith; former Welsh international player Loren Dykes who has accumulated over 50 senior international caps; goalkeeping coach Neil Moore and Bristol WFC development squad assistant coach James Thomas.
+Students between the ages of 16-19 are given the opportunity to combine academic study from the many courses available at SGS College with up to 20 hours of top-level coaching each week from Head of Academy Lauren Smith; former Welsh international player Loren Dykes who has accumulated over 80 senior international caps and more than 100 games for Bristol City WFC; goalkeeping coach Neil Moore and Bristol WFC development squad assistant coach James Thomas.